17 Best YouTube Video Editors for Beginners in 2023

 2. What software do YouTubers use to edit videos?

-Content creators trust PowerDirector 365 when editing videos for YouTube because they can create high-quality, professional-level, unique videos quickly, easily, and affordably.
+Content creators use PowerDirector 365 to edit YouTube videos because they can create high-quality, unique videos quickly, easily, and affordably.
 PowerDirector is a Google Play Editor’s Choice, PC Mag Editor’s Choice, Tom’s Guide’s Best Video Editing Software, and TechRadar Best Free Video Editing Software.

 3. How do YouTubers get paid?